pr2h/CTF/README.md

 # CTF
-Capture the Flag Applications for Fun!
+Capture the Flag Applications for Fun